-Case 9: Creation with valid existing in ENDGID (FYI, OF-FYI)
+Case 9: Creation with valid existing in ENDGID, Invalid NVMSETID (FYI, OF-FYI)

 - 1. Check the OACS field to determine if the DUT supports Namespace Management.
 If the DUT does not support Namespace Management, then this test is not applicable. - 2.
+Perform an Identify Command with CNS 0h, using the default namespace id, to retrieve the ENDGID and NVMSETID for that namespace.

-Perform a Get Log Page for the Media Unit Status Log Page (10h), in order to get a valid NVM Set Identifier of an NVM Set that does not exist in the specified Endurance Group. - 3.
-Configure the NVMe Host to issue a Namespace Management command specifying Select field value 0h (Create) and valid values for the attached data structure to the NVMe Controller Under Test in order to create a new namespace.
-Configure the NVM Set Identifier (NVMSETID) to be set to the non-zero value not associated with any NVM Set from step 2 and Endurance Group Identifier (ENDGID) to be set to the valid Endurance Group in step 2 in the Namespace Management Host Software Specified Fields data structure for the creation
+3. Configure the NVMe Host to issue a Namespace Management command specifying Select field value 0h (Create) and valid values for the attached data structure to the NVMe Controller Under Test in order to create a new namespace.
+Configure the NVM Set Identifier (NVMSETID) to be set to the non-zero value not associated with any NVM Set from step 2 and Endurance Group Identifier (ENDGID) to be set to the valid Endurance Group in step 2 in the Namespace Management - Host Software Specified Fields data structure for the creation